 Continue on the cruise of Halong Bay to Man's Head Island and Tortoise Island.
 Visit Luon cave by small bamboo boat.
 Overnight train to Hue.
 After an early lunch on board we head back to Hanoi with time for shopping or further sightseeing until the overnight train to Hue.

 Guided tour of the Imperial Citadel.
-Opt to visit to the Royal Tombs and Tien Mu Pagoda.
+Opt to visit to the Royal Tombs and Thien Mu Pagoda.
 We arrive in Hue mid morning and take a tour of the Imperial Citadel which also contains the Forbidden Purple City.
 Afterward, there is free time to explore the city.

 Opt to pre-book the "Hue Motorbike Tour" activity on the checkout page ahead of time, to include this optional on your tour (please note that riders must be at least 12 years old).